Strengthen your business credit score for improved financing and growth opportunities.

 Monitor Your Accounts: Regularly review your credit accounts to ensure they still meet your needs.
 Be cautious about closing older accounts—they help your score.

-5. Monitor and Review Business Credit Reports Regularly
+5. Review Business Credit Reports Regularly

 a.
 Check Your Reports Frequently